lusanche/HWW-VBF-analysis/DNNstudies/readme.md

 Similarly the doBatch step will refuse to resubmit jobs unless all are done on the farm.

-Then you should be able to do the ~mkPlot~ and other mkDatacards command on top of the file resulting from the hadd.
+Then you should be able to do the _mkPlot_ and other mkDatacards command on top of the file resulting from the hadd.

-Let me known if this does not work … as I tested it only with a simple config.